ryng64/react-fm-webviewer/README.md

 # React + Vite + Claris FM

-Tooling to create widgets for FileMaker's WebViewer.
+A react starter template to create supplemental UI widgets in FileMaker with:

+- Offline Support
+- No need for web server.

 This project bundles a React project into a single file that is uploaded to into a FileMaker field.

-## Scope

-A react template to create supplemental UI widgets in FileMaker with:

-- Offline Support
-- No need web server.
+This tooling is intended to serve as a base for creating small widgets for FileMaker's WebViewer.

-### FileMaker Interactions
+## FileMaker Interactions

+running `npm run build` while webviewdepoly.fmp12 is open, will automatically upload the `dist/index.html` to the `wvd::html` field.
+Review `uploadToFM.js` to customize this interaction.

+- Requires Enabled fmurlscript by going to Manage Security>Advanced Security > Extended Privileges

+### Sample Functions

 2 JavaScript functions that interact with FileMaker